jimka2001/cl-rte/scrutiny/README.md

 If a test references a macro, then when the code (implementation) of the macro changes, the test MUST BE RECOMPLED to see the effect of the change.
-The semantics are exactly the same for normal functions. jimka-test does absolutely nothing to circumvent the normal Lisp evaluation rules of code being tested.
-This is an important semantic difference between jimka-test and lisp-unit.  lisp-unit attempts to recompile your tests from the user given s-expression before running the tests.
+The semantics are exactly the same for normal functions. scrutiny does absolutely nothing to circumvent the normal Lisp evaluation rules of code being tested.
+This is an important semantic difference between scrutiny and lisp-unit.  lisp-unit attempts to recompile your tests from the user given s-expression before running the tests.